Best Temples in Nepal

 4. Muktinath Temple

-Located along the famous Annapurna circuit trekking route of Nepal, Muktinath Temple is the believed to be the place where Goddess Sati’s forehead had fallen when Lord Shiva did the dance of destruction after her death.
+Located along the famous Annapurna circuit trekking route of Nepal, Muktinath Temple is believed to be the place where Goddess Sati’s forehead had fallen when Lord Shiva did the dance of destruction after her death.
 A unique feature of this temple is the 108 bull faces, through which water flows and is used for sacred baths.
 Staying true to Nepalese culture of intermingling Hinduism and Buddhism, this shrine is known as Muktinath-Chumig-Gyatsa among the Buddhist followers in spite of being a Nepal Hindu temple.

 5. Budhanilkantha Temple

 Budhanilkantha Temple, also known as Narayanthan Temple is a shrine dedicated to Lord Vishnu.
 Here instead of his usual standing or sitting posture, the Lord is reclined in a straight manner on his eternal home, the coil of Sheshanag, floating in the Ocean of Cosmos.
 This shrine is located at the base of Shivapuri Hill.
-Though only Hindu devotees are allowed into the sanctum, others can observe the stature from the outside.
+Though only Hindu devotees are allowed into the sanctum, others can observe stature from the outside.
 The statue has been cut and carved out meticulously of a single basalt monolith.

 6. Dakshinkali Temple